OriginalEXE/Switcheroo/README.md

 Note that tooltip is optional, everything else is mandatory.

+## How do I link to certain product?
+You can link to certain product using hashtag + id of the product you want to link to.
+For example, `http://demour.com/#bigwig_wp`.
+If no product is linked, first product in the array will be displayed.

 ## I would like to customize stuff, how do I get uncompressed source
 Uncompressed scripts and styles are included in the package, only they are not referenced.
 To use uncompressed scripts/styles, replace in your index.html this: